Linearizing the Word Problem in (some) Free Fields: Introduction

 Free (skew) fields arise as universal objects when it comes to embed the ring of non-commutative polynomials, that is, polynomials in (a finite number of) non-commuting variables, into a skew field \cite[Chapter~7]{Cohn1985a} .
 The notion of ``free fields'' goes back to Amitsur \cite{Amitsur1966a} .
 A brief introduction can be found in \cite[Section~9.3]{Cohn2003b} , for details we refer to \cite[Section~6.4]{Cohn1995a} .
 In the present paper we restrict the setting to \emph{commutative} ground fields, as a special case.
 See also \cite{Roberts1984a} .
 In \cite{Cohn1994a} , Cohn and Reutenauer introduced a \emph{normal form} for elements in free fields in order to extend results from the theory of formal languages.
 In particular they characterize minimality of linear representations in terms of linear independence of the entries of a column and a row vector, generalizing the concept of ``controllability and observability matrix'' (Section~\ref{sec:wp.reg}).

 It is difficult to solve the word problem, that is, given linear representations (LRs for short) of two elements $f$ and $g$, to decide whether $f=g$.
-In \cite{Cohn1999a} \ the authors describe a answer of this question (for free fields coming from non-commutative polynomials over a \emph{commutative} field).
+In \cite{Cohn1999a} \ the authors describe an answer of this question (for free fields coming from non-commutative polynomials over a \emph{commutative} field).
 In practice however, this technique (using Gröbner bases) can be impractical even for representations of small dimensions.

 Fortunately, it turns out that the word problem is equivalent to the solvability of a \emph{linear} system of equations if \emph{both} elements are given by \emph{minimal} linear representations.
 Constructions of the latter are known for \emph{regular} elements (non-commutative rational series), but in general non-linear techniques are necessary.
 This is considered in future work.
 Here we present a simple construction of minimal LRs for the inverses of arbitrary non-zero elements given by \emph{minimal} LRs.
 In particular this applies to the inverses of non-zero polynomials with vanishing constant coefficient (which are not regular anymore).
+This is of interest especially for those polynomials which are \emph{identities} \cite{Amitsur1950a} , for example $xy-yx$ (which vanishes identically on \emph{commutative} rings).

 In any case, \emph{positive} testing of rational identities becomes easy.
 Furthermore, the implementation in computer (algebra) software needs only a basic data structure for matrices (linear matrix pencil) and an \emph{exact} solver for linear systems.